AdamStein97/Semi-Supervised-BERT-NER/readme.md

 # Semi-Supervised Named Entity Recognition with BERT and KL Regularizers

-An exploration in using the pre-trained BERT model to perform Named Entity Recognition (NER) where labelled training data is limited but there is a considerable amount of unalabelled data.
+An exploration in using the pre-trained BERT model to perform Named Entity Recognition (NER) where labelled training data is limited but there is a considerable amount of unlabelled data.
 Two different regularisation terms using Kullback–Leibler (KL) divergence are proposed that aim to leverage the unlabelled data to help the model generalise to unseen data.